pingcap/docs/information-schema/information-schema-placement-policies.md

 > **Note:**
 >
-> This table is not available on [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.
+> This table is not available on [TiDB Cloud Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-cloud-serverless) clusters.

 {{< copyable "sql" >}}